Tarring and feathering: 21st century

 In August 2007, loyalist groups in Northern Ireland were linked to the tarring and feathering of an individual accused of drug-dealing.

-In June 2020, multiple graves and memorials to Confederate soldiers at Crown Hill Cemetery in Indianapolis, Indiana, were tarred and feathered.
+In June 2020, multiple graves and memorials to Confederate soldiers at Crown Hill Cemetery in Indianapolis, Indiana, were tarred and feathered as a part of the George Floyd protests.

 In popular culture

 Tarring and feathering has been commonly referenced in historic and contemporary popular culture, particularly in the United States.